batmen-lab/BioMANIA/README.md

 python dataloader/get_API_init_from_sourcecode.py
 ```

-> **You might want to DIY the filtering rules in  `filter_specific_apis` inside get_API_init_from_sourcecode.py file.
+> **Notice: You might want to DIY the filtering rules in  `filter_specific_apis` inside get_API_init_from_sourcecode.py file.
 Currently we remove API type with `property/constant/builtin`, remove API without docstring, API without input/output simultaneously.
-Most retained APIs are of type `function/method/Class`, which is more meaningful for user query inference.**
+Most retained APIs are of type `function/method/Class`, which is more meaningful for user query inference.
+You can check your API_init.json and modify rules accordingly!**

 3. (Optional) Generate API_composite.json with another script.
 ```shell